-- 5 5 program must also complete applicable - 5 CPGA playing ability requirements, three - 3 CPGA business seminars and three - apprenticeship summers (credit for two 22 summers may be earned for PGM 140 and PGM 240 [Internship I and II] if the students register with the CPGA concurrently) prior to writing their CPGA Class A exam.
-4 - 3 Successful completion of all criteria would 5 allow students to write the Class A exam.
-5 Students who complete the CPGA entry - 3 play ability test are required to pay CPGA 3 initiation and annual fees.
-Fee amounts 23 vary by province.
+Upon successful completion of the diploma and post-diploma certificate, students may apply for advanced credit of two years toward the CPGA Apprentice Training Program in Club Repairs and Rules of Golf.
+Students graduating from this program must also complete applicable CPGA playing ability requirements, three CPGA business seminars and three apprenticeship summers (credit for two summers may be earned for PGM 140 and PGM 240 [Internship I and II] if the students register with the CPGA concurrently) prior to writing their CPGA Class A exam.
+Successful completion of all criteria would allow students to write the Class A exam.
+Students who complete the CPGA entry play ability test are required to pay CPGA initiation and annual fees.
+Fee amounts vary by province.